Adaptive Real-Time Multi-Loss Function Optimization Using Dynamic Memory Fusion Framework: A Case Study on Breast Cancer Segmentation: Introduction

-In complex models, dynamically adjusting the weights of individual loss functions during training is essential for effectively balancing them.
-Approaches like SoftAdapt dynamically adjust the weights of loss components, such as mean squared error (MSE) and Kullback-Leibler (KL) divergence, to optimize tasks like autoencoders and variational autoencoders.
-This ensures a more balanced learning process, preventing the model from overly focusing on any criterion. \citep{heydari2019softadapt}.
-The dynamically weighted balanced (DWB) loss proposed by Ruwani et al. \citep{fernando2021dynamically} improves accuracy in class-imbalanced datasets by adjusting weights based on class frequency and prediction difficulty.
-These dynamic weighting strategies are crucial in applications where class imbalance significantly impacts model performance.
+Dynamic weighting strategies have emerged as a promising solution.
+For example, SoftAdapt \citep{heydari2019softadapt} dynamically adjusts the weights of loss components, such as mean squared error (MSE) and Kullback-Leibler Divergence (KLD), to optimize tasks like autoencoders and variational autoencoders.
+Similarly, the dynamically weighted balanced (DWB) loss proposed by Ruwani et al. \citep{fernando2021dynamically} improves accuracy in class-imbalanced datasets by adjusting weights based on class frequency and prediction difficulty.
+These approaches highlight the importance of adaptability in achieving balanced learning.

-Another example of an adaptive loss function application is found in unsupervised image segmentation.
-Guermazi et al. \citep{guermazi2022dynamically} developed a dynamically weighted loss function that balances feature similarity and spatial continuity during training.
-The balance is automatically adapted based on cluster predictions, allowing more accurate and semantically meaningful segmentations.
-Similar dynamic approaches are applied in multiorgan segmentation, where Song et al. \citep{song2023dynamic} introduced a dynamic loss weighting algorithm that adjusts the weight assigned to each organ based on its learning difficulty, ensuring more consistent performance across organs with varying sizes and complexities.
+Dynamic weighting has also proven effective in specialized applications.
+In unsupervised image segmentation, Guermazi et al. \citep{guermazi2022dynamically} developed a dynamically weighted loss function that balances feature similarity and spatial continuity during training.
+Song et al. \citep{song2023dynamic} introduced a similar approach for multiorgan segmentation, where the weight assigned to each organ is adjusted based on its learning difficulty, ensuring consistent performance across organs with varying sizes and complexities.

-The need for customized composite loss functions also extends to image fusion and classification tasks.
-Research such as FuseFormer \citep{erdogan2024fuseformer} and S2F-Net \citep{zhao2024s2f} have introduced loss functions that balance pixel-level accuracy and structural similarity to ensure quality fusion results in infrared and visible image fusion.
-Finger vein recognition (FVR) also benefits from composite loss functions, where combining cosine softmax and triplet loss improves feature learning, generalization, and robustness \citep{ou2021fusion}.
-In the context of ultrasound diagnosis systems, combining class activation mapping (CAM)-based loss and quantitative ultrasound (QUS)-based loss using fixed weights improves classification accuracy by enhancing lesion discrimination \citep{tasnim2023cam}.
+Beyond segmentation, adaptive loss functions have been applied to tasks such as image fusion and classification.
+FuseFormer \citep{erdogan2024fuseformer} and S2F-Net \citep{zhao2024s2f} balance pixel-level accuracy and structural similarity for infrared and visible image fusion.
+In finger vein recognition, combining cosine softmax and triplet loss improves feature learning and robustness \citep{ou2021fusion}.
+For ultrasound diagnosis systems, fixed-weight combinations of CAM-based and QUS-based losses enhance lesion discrimination \citep{tasnim2023cam}.
+Meta-learning techniques, such as those proposed by Jiang et al. \citep{jiang2023dynamic}, further demonstrate the potential of dynamic loss weighting to adapt to label noise and class imbalance in biased datasets.